tsanikgr/whist/README.md

 ### App statistics

 The android app uses Twitter's [Farbic](https://fabric.io) analytic tools to track various performance metrics.
 The following stats are a combination of the info provided by Google's Developer console and Fabric.
-(Updated 21st of March, 2 and a half months after the first public release)
+(Updated 21st of March, two and a half months after the first public release)

 * ~150 Daily active users
 * 250-350 Games per day